Do you know who Chandler Bolt is?

-Depending on what keyword you want to show up for, you have to pay different prices.
+Depending on what keyword you want to show up for, you pay different prices.

-Keywords, which people search a lot for, are more competitive and therefore more expensive.
+The keywords that people search a lot for are more competitive and, therefore, more expensive.

-Some keywords cost up to several hundred dollars.
+Some keywords can cost several hundred dollars per click.

 $500 for a single click!

-So while it is a great strategy, it only works out if you can immediately recoup your advertising costs.
+So, while it is a great strategy, it only works if you can immediately recoup your advertising costs.

 To win with SEM, you have to offer a paid product or service.